Electronic RCT System

 ROS Services for contractors

 As well as allowing you to file tax returns and forms and make payments for taxes online in a variety of methods, ROS also enables you to view your own, or your client's, current position with Revenue for various taxes and levies for which you are registered, including Relevant Contracts Tax.
-You can also use this facility to view details of your payments made, returns filed or due, registration information or charges and liabilities or to request Statements of Account, for older periods not yet covered by ROS.
-Further details are available here.
+You can also use this facility to view details of your payments made, returns filed or due, registration information or charges and liabilities.
+Further details.